 However, it would be very easy to search for records containing a string by using a % at the beginning of the search string instead.

 Numerous other enhancements were added to the code to make it more useful and configurable.
 Two tasks you'll frequently want to perform are adding a record to the list and editing an existing record.
 To provide this functionality, the grid was modified to understand the concept of a display mode.
 In this case, the grid can be in either edit mode or view mode.
 If the grid is called in view mode, it looks and works as it always has.
-However, if it is called in edit mode, another link will appear above the grid; the user can click on this link to add a record (see Figure 4
+However, if it is called in edit mode, another link will appear above the grid; the user can click on this link to add a record (see Figure 4).
+Figure 4 Edit Mode

 To facilitate this, another parameter was added to the grid that allows the developer to set the page called when the Add A Record link is clicked.
 No special Visual Basic code was needed to make a particular column clickable when in edit mode.
 Instead it was done easily with a SQL statement: